CADmium: Fine-Tuning Code Language Models for Text-Driven Sequential CAD Design: Experiments

 Due to these varying requirements, the number of objects that can correctly be evaluated per metric differs across experiments, for instance when comparing different model sizes.
 To maximize coverage, we report results using the entire subset of valid samples per metric and model, and include the corresponding sample size.
 However, as these subsets vary from one model to the next, it may hinder direct comparison.
 To address this, we include a complementary analysis in Appendix~\ref{appendix:common-subset-eval}, where all metrics are recomputed on the intersection of samples that satisfy all relevant conditions across compared experiments, ensuring fair and consistent comparisons.

 Additionally, for the Chamfer Distance, we observed that rare outliers with extremely high values skewed the mean, rendering it less informative.
 We therefore report the median CD as a more robust alternative.
-All metrics are accompanied by their standard deviation computed over individual test samples for a single model run.
+All metrics are accompanied by their $95\%$ confidence interval computed over individual test samples for a single model run.

+To assess whether observed differences between models are statistically significant, we apply different hypothesis tests depending on the evaluation protocol.
+When comparing results on non-identical sets of valid meshes (main paper tables), we treat the samples as independent and use unpaired tests: Welch’s t-test if both groups appear approximately normal, otherwise the Mann–Whitney U test, and for binary outcomes such as validity and watertightness we use Fisher’s exact test or the Chi-square test with Yates’ correction when expected counts are sufficient.
+When comparing results on the common subset of objects valid across models (Appendix~\ref{appendix:common-subset-eval}), we use paired tests: the Wilcoxon signed-rank test for continuous metrics and McNemar’s exact test for binary outcomes.
+In all cases, we report differences as statistically significant if the adjusted p-value (Benjamini–Hochberg correction within each metric) is below 0.05.